sadaf-mahmoudi96/Create-Plots/README.md

 ```
 ![Overlay Histograms](https://github.com/sadaf-mahmoudi96/Create-Plots/assets/98908606/43da20e2-5d5d-417e-92fb-921f85ede930)‎‎

 You can find the lists of colors in python [here](https://matplotlib.org/stable/gallery/color/named_colors.html).
+Moreover, the color codes for Python can be found [here](https://www.kaggle.com/code/asimislam/python-colors-color-cmap-palette).

 The histograms can be shown in the form of subplots in a plot: